 This comparative interjurisdictional research project compares national procedures for the determination of statelessness in five European states (Spain, the UK, the Netherlands, Russia and Poland).
 The challenges faced by national legislators, administrations and judiciaries in identifying who is stateless, and the solutions adopted to address these challenges, complement the international discourse on statelessness with a crucial perspective on its implementation.
 Without an understanding of national procedures for determining who is stateless, international efforts in addressing this problem cannot be effective.

 This four-year research project, started in December 2011, has been funded by the NWO, the Netherlands Organisation for Scientific Research, within its Mozaik-scheme.
-It is carried out by Katja Swider under the supervision of Professor Leonhard Besselink.
+It was carried out by Katja Swider under the supervision of Professor Leonhard Besselink.